Microplastics: Secondary microplastics

 Secondary microplastics are small pieces of plastic derived from the physical breakdown and mechanical degradation of larger plastic debris, both at sea and on land.
 Over time, a combination of physical, biological, and photochemical degradation, including photo-oxidation caused by sunlight exposure, can reduce the structural integrity of plastic debris to a size that is eventually undetectable to the naked eye.
 This process of breaking down large plastic material into much smaller pieces is known as fragmentation.
 It is considered that microplastics might further degrade to be smaller in size, although the smallest microplastic reportedly detected in the oceans in 2017 was 1.6 micrometres (6.3×10^{−5} in) in diameter.
 The prevalence of microplastics with uneven shapes suggests that fragmentation is a key source.
 One study suggested that more microplastics might be formed from biodegradable polymer than from non-biodegradable polymer in both seawater and fresh water.

-"It's actually classified as a very high priority high contaminant by the EPA... when they litter or put something in a landfill, the plastic will break down into smaller and smaller particles.
-And eventually, they become microplastics...
-They're in the air, they're in the water, they're in the soil."
-University of Tennessee professor Mike McKinney.

 Microplastic fibers enter the environment as a by-product during wear and tear and from the washing of synthetic clothing.
 Tires, composed partly of synthetic styrene-butadiene rubber, erode into tiny plastic and rubber particles as they are used and become dust particles.
-2.0–5.0 mm plastic pellets, used to create other plastic products, enter ecosystems due to spillages and other accidents.
+2–5 mm plastic pellets, used to create other plastic products, enter ecosystems due to spillages and other accidents.

 A 2015 Norwegian Environment Agency review report about microplastics stated it would be beneficial to classify these sources as primary, as long as microplastics from these sources are added from human society since the "start of the pipe", and their emissions are inherently a result of human material and product use and not secondary to fragmentation in the nature.